 Lent colors are typically black or purple.

-There is no other week in the Lutheran Church Liturgical Year with such a powerful atmosphere of special commitment.
+There is no other week in the Lutheran Church Liturgical Year with such a powerful atmosphere of extraordinary commitment.
 From Palm Sunday to Easter Sunday, we become immersed in the central mystery of God's mission of redemption through the death and resurrection of the Lord.
 Holy Week encompasses not only the final days of Lent but also the commemoration of Christ's Passion.
 Holy Week consists of Palm Sunday, Holy Monday - Wednesday, as well as the daylight hours of Maundy Thursday.
-These days round out our preparing time.
+These days round out our preparation time.

 Maundy Thursday's Holy Communion starts the Three Holy Days, or Triduum, beginning on Thursday and ending with Evening Prayer (Vespers) on Easter Day.
 These services combine to form a unified celebration of Christ's death and resurrection.
 Thus, the week looks back to the beginning of Lent.
-We also look ahead to the 50-day anniversary of Christ's resurrection, which culminates on Pentecost.
+We also look ahead to the 50-day anniversary of Christ's resurrection, culminating on Pentecost.

 Holy week occurs one week before Easter Sunday.

-Easter is the primary feast of the Christian liturgical year, even though Christmas may seem to overwhelm it in many cultures and even in many churches.
+Easter is the primary feast of the Christian liturgical year, even though Christmas may seem to overwhelm it in many cultures and churches.
 The world finds plenty to rejoice in Christmas, but it is perplexed by the day of our Lord's Resurrection.
 Lent is our season of preparing.
 The Triduum is a time of engagement in Pasch [Passover].
-Easter is a 50-day celebration of the fresh life offered by Christ.
+Easter is a 50-day celebration of the new life offered by Christ.
 It starts with the Easter Vigil and concludes on the Day of Pentecost.

 For Easter, the color white represents joy.